-Kathy Rush is the Senior Program Officer at NSLAPR.
+Kathy Rush is the Library Services Manager at NSLAPR.
 She provides direction for all department activities.
 Kathy’s leadership and vision for the Nevada State Library services includes developing and implementing creative approaches to the work of the library.

 Sara Jones is the Director of Marin County Free Library and President of Califa, a library consortia of over 220 libraries.
 Jones won the 2018 Peggy Sullivan Award for Public Library Administrators Supporting Services to Children from the American Library Association (ALA).
 The Marin County Free Library system was the first in the nation to integrate XR in public libraries.
 Jones was Nevada's State Librarian from 2000 to 2006.